jekyllgrim/Class-dependent-pickups/README.md

 © 2021-2023 Agent_Ash aka Jekyll Grim Payne

-Feel free to use it in your own projects.
-Credits are appreciated.

 ## Description

 ZScript-based class-dependent pickups for GZDoom.
 The `JGP_ClassDependentPickup` class allows defining pickups that will look like different items and will give different items depending on the player's playerclass. **It's compatible with multiplayer**: the item will still look like and give different items to different players, but once one player picks it up, it'll disappear for everyone.